Creating A College List While Coping With Financial Uncertainty

 Lake Forest College is known for making the college experience affordable.
 See this chart here using your high school GPA (weighted or unweighted) and your ACT or SAT score.

 Some institutions are very transparent about their criteria for offering merit awards.
 Merit-based aid is typically awarded to the top students in an incoming class.
 The University of Alabama provides GPA and standardized test score ranges for awards to out of state students here.
 Lake Forest College has an especially clear graphic of their merit options, but many schools choose to maintain some flexibility by keeping their criteria vague.
-This is especially true of test optional institutions.
 Many schools offer merit awards based on non-academic criteria, including community service, leadership and other qualities.
 Some require separate applications or essays, and others consider all applicants for these awards, so make note of any extra requirements and their deadlines in your research.
 Remember that not all colleges offer merit-aid.

 Some private schools with higher tuition routinely offer “merit aid” to more than 95% of students, which basically represents a discount on the stated tuition.
 The aid percentage is readily available on each college’s profile page in our online portal CPP, and a number in the 90’s indicates a fairly universal discount.

 We will be communicating this summer about the process and deadlines for applying for need-based financial aid.
-These forms are updated for each coming academic year on October 1, and you cannot apply before then.
-Tools are available online to estimate your family’s estimated financial contribution (EFC), but keep in mind that the parameters may be adjusted in October.
+These forms are updated for each coming academic year on October 1.

 EVALUATE THE FINANCIAL HEALTH OF COLLEGES YOU ARE CONSIDERING